jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ##### PsExec

-PsExec is a command-line utility from Microsoft's Sysinternals suite which allows the execution of commands/processes on remote Windows systems.
-It was developed to be a telnet replacement.
-PsExec requires an administrative account on the target machine which is used for the connection.
-PxExec operates over SMB for authentication, using the provided credentials to run the remote processes.
-PsExec provides on command-line interactions unlike Remote Desktop Protocol (RDP), which provides a GUI to a target system.
+PsExec is a command-line utility from Microsoft's Sysinternals suite that enables the execution of commands and processes on remote Windows systems.
+Designed as a lightweight alternative to Telnet, it facilitates command-line interactions with remote targets without the need for manual installation of client software.
+To use PsExec, download the PsTools suite from Microsoft and run the executable; no installation is required.

-PsExec doesn't need to be installed you can just download PSTools from Microsoft and rule the executable.
-PsExec operates by copying its executable (`psexesvc.exe`) to the target machine's administrative share ( `ADMIN$`), where it installs and runs a service to execute the specified commands.
-After execution, PsExec removes the service and the executable from the target system.
-The installation of the service on the remote system to facilitate command execution is why the administrative account is necessary.
+PsExec operates by copying its executable, `psexesvc.exe`, to the target machine's administrative share (`ADMIN$`), typically located at `C:\Windows\System32\psexesvc.exe`.
+It then installs and starts a service to execute the specified commands.
+After execution, PsExec stops the service and removes both the service and the executable from the target system.

+Administrative privileges are necessary because PsExec requires access to the `ADMIN$` share to install its service on the remote system.
+Would need File and Printer Sharing is enabled on both the local and remote computers, and that TCP port 445 is open on the remote machine to facilitate the connection.

 - Link to PsTools Package Download: https://download.sysinternals.com/files/PSTools.zip